Digitex Token (DGTX) 24 Hour Volume Reaches $5.13 Million

-Digitex Token (CURRENCY:DGTX) traded down 7.3% against the US dollar during the twenty-four hour period ending at 21:00 PM E.T. on August 31st.
+Digitex Token (CURRENCY:DGTX) traded down 7.3% against the dollar during the twenty-four hour period ending at 16:00 PM E.T. on September 2nd.
+One Digitex Token coin can currently be bought for approximately $0.0064 or 0.00000012 BTC on popular exchanges.
+In the last seven days, Digitex Token has traded down 14.3% against the dollar.
 Digitex Token has a total market cap of $5.92 million and approximately $5.13 million worth of Digitex Token was traded on exchanges in the last day.
-One Digitex Token coin can now be bought for $0.0064 or 0.00000012 BTC on exchanges.
-Over the last week, Digitex Token has traded down 14.3% against the US dollar.

 Digitex Token Profile